Materials-Consortia/OPTIMADE/optimade.rst

   The :field:`data` field MAY also contain a :field:`meta` field with the following keys:

-  - **property_metadata**: an object containing per-entry and per-property metadata.
-    The keys are the names of the fields in :field:`attributes` for which metadata is available.
-    The values belonging to these keys are dictionaries containing the relevant metadata fields.

   - **partial_data_urls**: an object used to list URLs which can be used to fetch data that has been omitted from the :field:`data` part of the response.
     The keys are the names of the fields in :field:`attributes` for which partial data URLs are available.
     Each value is a list of items that MUST have the following keys:

     - **format**: String.
       A name of the format provided via this URL.
-      One of the items SHOULD be "json lines", which refers to the format in `OPTIMADE JSON lines partial data format`_.
+      One of the items SHOULD be "jsonlines", which refers to the format in `OPTIMADE JSON lines partial data format`_.

     - **url**: String.
       The URL from which the data can be fetched.
+      There is no requirement on the syntax or format of the URL.

+    For more information about the mechanism to transmit large property values, including an example of the format of :field:`partial_data_urls`, see `Transmission of large property values`_.

 The response MAY also return resources related to the primary data in the field: